Compliance

 (1) Establishing regulations and systems

-(2) Educational and awareness-raising activities
+(2) Education and awareness-raising activities

-[Main bribery-prevention training courses conducted in FY2023]
+[Main bribery-prevention training conducted in FY2024]

-- E-learning course on the risks of bribery-related law violation for officers
+- e-learning course on the risks of bribery-related law violation for officers

-- E-learning course on the risks of bribery-related law violation for employees (excluding factory workers)
+- e-learning course on the risks of bribery-related law violation for employees (excluding factory workers)

-- Training course for Compliance Promotion Activity Supervisors and representatives
+- Training course for compliance promotion activity supervisors and representatives

 (3) Audits